 After helping the side to win the International Series in Wales in Easter 2016, Exeter-born Marcus was not only included in the squad for the World Rugby U20 Championship but also figured in four matches.

 Injury then deprived him of a potential place in the final against New Zealand but he rebounded in the 2018 U20s Six Nations, starting three of England’s five games.

 He had scored tries in pool games against Samoa and Australia, a far cry from his first tentative steps in the game as a Cullompton U11 player.

 Marcus joined Exeter Chiefs Academy three years later, captained the Devon U16 team and made his first senior appearance for the Chiefs against Cardiff Blues last November.
-After attended Queen Elizabeth’s School in Crediton, he began a Level 2/3 Diploma in Sport course that still has a year to run.
+After attending Queen Elizabeth’s School in Crediton, he began a Level 2/3 Diploma in Sport.

 He said: “I took up rugby because my parents Mark and Izzy both wanted me to lose weight so they signed me up.